Hard Region Aware Network for Remote Sensing Change Detection

 where $\mathrm{DoB}(\cdot)$ and $\mathcal{F}(\cdot)$ denote the down-convolution blocks and FAM, respectively. $\mathbf{T}^t$ and $\mathbf{U}$ represent the bi-temporal texture features and uncertainty-aware features, respectively.

 Intuitively, the network should have higher confidence in the true positive and false negative regions of the prediction but lower confidence in the false positive and false negative regions.
-Therefore, we aim to use the differences between the prediction of model and the corresponding ground truth as the supervision signal to guide the learning process of the OUE branch.
-The uncertainty supervision can be formulated as follows,
+Therefore, we aim to use the differences between the prediction of model and the corresponding ground truth as the supervision signal to guide the learning process of the OHRE branch.
+The hard regions supervision can be formulated as follows,

-where $\mathbf{g}^u$, $\mathbf{p}^c$, and $\mathbf{g}^c$ represent the uncertainty supervision, predicted change map, and corresponding true changes, respectively.
-We train the OUE branch with a binary cross-entropy (BCE) loss $\mathcal{L}_{bce}$ which is formulated as,
+where $\mathbf{g}^u$, $\mathbf{p}^c$, and $\mathbf{g}^c$ represent the hard regions supervision, predicted change map, and corresponding true changes, respectively.
+We train the OHRE branch with a binary cross-entropy (BCE) loss $\mathcal{L}_{bce}$ which is formulated as,